 For more information about parking at McCormick and to apply for underground parking, please contact Scarlet Coleman-Dell at 773-947-6277 or firstname.lastname@example.org .

 What is the difference between Field Studies and CPE?

 Field Studies is run by McCormick Seminary and is a 9-month part-time ministry internship required for the Master of Divinity, Master of Arts in Discipleship Development, and Master of Arts in Urban Ministry degrees.
 You can learn more about field studies through the Office of Experiential Education and Field Studies .

 Clinical Pastoral Education (CPE) is a privately-run supervised ministry experience that is a requirement for ordination in many denominations, and it is not administered by McCormick.
 For more information about CPE, visit the related OSAA page or visit www.acpe.edu .

-Where can I find my class syllabi, book lists, and online bookstore?
+Where can I find my class syllabi and book lists?

 The class book list should also be found on this syllabus.

 If you are unable to find your class syllabus and book list this way, please contact the professor listed as the class instructor for more information.